mghpcc-projects/user_level_slurm_reservations/README.md

 Slurm execution environment is available through subprocess execution of various ```scontrol show``` commands, for example, ```scontrol show job```.

+The Slurm control daemon prolog and epilog communicate ULSR reservation state to the ULSR periodic monitor through the Slurm reservations themselves.

 ## Periodic Reservation Monitor

-The HIL reservation monitor runs periodically on the Slurm controller node and looks for changes in Slurm HIL reservations.
+The HIL reservation monitor runs periodically on the Slurm controller node, as a ```cron(8)``` job, and looks for changes in Slurm HIL ULSR reservations.
 More specifically, the reservation monitor:

     * Looks for ULSR reserve reservations which do not have corresponding release reservations.
-This identifies a new ULSR reservation.
+Each such Slurm reservation found represents a new ULSR reservation.

     * Looks for ULSR release reservations which do not have reserve reservations.
-This indicates a ULR reservation which has been released by the Slurm user.
+Each such Slurm reservation found identifies a ULSR reservation which has been released by the Slurm user.

 For each singleton release reservation found, the HIL reservation
 monitor: